 Coverity Scan uses the Responsible Disclosure approach.
 Scan provides the analysis results to the project developers only, and do not reveal details to the public until an issue has been resolved.
 For a thorough discussion of Responsible Disclosure, you can refer to comments by Bruce Schneier, or Matt Blaze, or the Wikipedia article on Full Disclosure

-Since projects that do not resolve their outstanding defects are leaving their users exposed to the consequences of those flaws, Coverity will work to encourage a project to resolve all of their defects.
-Coverity may set a deadline for the publication of all the analysis results for a project.
+Since projects that do not resolve their outstanding defects are leaving their users exposed to the consequences of those flaws, Synopsys will work to encourage a project to resolve all of their defects.
+Synopsys may set a deadline for the publication of all the analysis results for a project.

 Registered Projects, which are also part of Eclipse Foundation, can participate in the Coverity Scan service by using the Coverity Scan plugin on the Hudson server.
 This plugin sends build and source code management information to Coverity Scan server.
 Coverity Scan server builds and analyzes the code in the cloud for Registered Projects which are part of Eclipse Foundation, and makes results available online.

 Coverity Scan began in collaboration with Stanford University with the launch of Scan occurring on March 6, 2006.
 During the first year of operation, over 6,000 software defects were fixed across 50 C and C++ projects by open source developers using the analysis results from the Coverity Scan service.